Opale is the most simplistic personal finance manager ever.

 What Opale is NOT

-Opale is certainly not a full-featured personal finance manger, like GnuCash, Microsoft Money, or Grisbi.
+Opale is certainly not a full-featured personal finance manger, like GnuCash, Microsoft Money, Grisbi or KMyMoney.
 Those ones do a lot of complicated things that Opale does not, and will never do.
 These tools are great, but for other purposes.
-For example, I do use Grisbi for some professional job, although I really miss Opale graphics.
+For example, I've used Grisbi and KMyMoney professionally, although I was really missing Opale graphics.

 Of course, I keep in mind that it is important that Opale and those applications (at least the free software ones) cooperate.
 Opale uses an open format, based on XML, which is very easy to understand. (and I'm happy to help if someone asks).